Vivienne Dyer, 2010

 I’ve had a copy of Woodfield since its publication in 2010, and it is a firm favourite on my shelves.
 Clearly, this is rather a long time ago to be listing that copy here among my recent favourites.
 However, a rather special second copy has just come my way, so I’m now adding it to this section.

 I recently went down to Evergreen Press to take some photographs for John Grice, and among the items he’d laid out for my attention was a copy of Woodfield, but in a completely different binding to mine.
 It was quarter-bound in dark brown leather with oatmeal cloth that featured a printed paper label to the front, the spine was lettered in gold, and it was housed in a matching oatmeal cloth slipcase.
 I thought it looked superb and was most taken by it.
 After a couple of days I couldn’t help but contact the author, Chris Woolf, to ask if a copy in that particular binding might be available.
-Chris responded with the extremely kind and generous gesture of sending me a copy as a gift!
+Woolf responded with the extremely kind and generous gesture of sending me a copy as a gift!
 What made the kindness even more special was that it turned out there were only ten copies bound as such.

 Woodfield is a beautifully written collection of poems from an almost unknown author.
-Chris Woolf has a serious talent, but no wish to push it.
+Woolf has a serious talent, but no wish to push it.
 He writes for no other reason than the enjoyment of doing so.
 It is only because I know the printer of Woodfield and Not Really a Poet (Woolf’s previous collection) that I’ve been fortunate enough to discover his writing.
 I have to say that I’m most glad that I did.

 © Entire site copyright Chestnut Press 2017